Alfresco/docs-alfresco/federation-services/latest/using/index.md

 * **Type Mappings** allow you to map the source type to a target type.
 These do not have to be the same name.
 * **Calculated Fields** allow you to set constant values by surrounding them in single quotes (') or using the Federation Services [Expressions Language](#federation-services-expression-language).

-> **Info**: Calculated fields are processed before tasks and field/aspect mappings.
+> **Info:** Calculated fields are processed before tasks and field/aspect mappings.
 If you wish to further use the product of a calculated field for you will need to create a separate mapping using the calculated fields output as the source.

 ###### Discovery Within Mappings